Introducing Catalytic Pedagogy - a revolutionary way to bring K-12 schooling into the 21st century!

 It is not a stretch to assume that the habits learned in school have an effect on later workplace patterns.

-If the pattern carries over then it makes sense of the fact that Gallup reports that the average rate of disengagement in the workplace globally is also 70%.
+If the pattern carries over then it makes sense of the fact that Gallup reports the average rate of disengagement in the workplace globally is also 70%.

 Plus, a 2015 report from the Carnegie Foundation called “Motivation Matters” pointed out that in the USA there is an engagement gap just like there is an achievement gap between minority and majority students.